paradigm/SkyBison/README.md

   in for the last term and run the cmdline.
 If either ctrl-v just pressed or SkyBison sees either no value completions or more than one completion for the last term, SkyBison will simply execute the cmdline as it is.
+- Press &lt;c-p&gt; or &lt;up&gt; to go back in the cmdline history.
+- Press &lt;c-n&gt; or &lt;down&gt; to go forward in the cmdline history.
 - Enter another character.
 This could serve to narrow down the possible values for the last term or simply be new content unrelated to completion (such as using :e on a new file).